JS4-14/Cybersecurity-Portfolio/phishing-analysis-reports/reports/american-express.md

 ---

 ## Summary
-This email impersonates American Express and uses urgency, brand mismatch, and a suspicious call-to-action to pressure the recipient into clicking a link that is likely intended to harvest credentials.
+This email impersonates American Express using urgency and a suspicious call to action to pressure the recipient into clicking a link that is likely intended to steal credentials.

 ## Attack Vector
-A blue “review your account” button that likely redirects to a fake login or credential-harvesting page.
+A blue “review your account” button that likely redirects to a fake login or credential harvesting page.

 ## Red Flags
 1. The sender address, `administraciones@pentagon-seguridad.cl`, does not match American Express.
 2. The message uses urgent language to pressure the user into acting quickly.
-3. The call-to-action button encourages the user to click without verifying the destination.
+3. The call to action button encourages the user to click without verifying the destination.
 4. The email contains grammar and formatting issues that reduce credibility.

 ## What Failed